RoboPhred/potioncraft-crucible/README.md

 -   Custom ingredients
 -   Custom potion bottles, including labels and icons
--   Custom potion bases and maps
+-   Custom potion bases and maps (Not yet updated for 1.0)
--   Custom potion effects
+-   Custom potion effects (Not yet updated for 1.0)
 -   Custom customers
 -   Custom traders